 In selecting interns to be ranked, we seek individuals who are "good fits" with our program, in terms of prior training experiences, internship goals, including areas of personal growth as clinicians, and personality style.
 We seek individuals who have diverse backgrounds, who are eager to learn, responsible, flexible, personable, friendly, and who are team players.
 We have a very collegial culture here at MSBI and want to have an intern group that is able to support each other and work cooperatively together as well as with our faculty and colleagues.
-And, of course, demonstrated competence in several clinical areas is preferred as are experience working in a hospital setting and basic competence in psychological testing.
+And, of course, demonstrated basic competence in several clinical areas is preferred, such as skills derived from experience working in a hospital setting and basic competence in intervention and psychological testing.